Hotel Cecil, London: History

 Designed by architects Perry & Reed in a "Wrenaissance" style, the hotel was the largest in Europe when it opened, with more than 800 rooms.
-The proprietor, Jabez Balfour, later went bankrupt and was sentenced to 14 years in prison.
+The proprietor, Jabez Balfour, later went bankrupt and was sentenced to 14 years in prison in 1895.

+It served as the venue for the dinners held by the New Vagabonds Club (1894–1912), which were often chaired by Arthur Conan Doyle (and once by then prime minister Arthur Balfour), and had guest speakers such as Winston Churchill, Ernest Shackleton, H. G. Wells, Sarah Bernhardt, Robert Falcon Scott, George Curzon, Henry Irving, and Christabel Pankhurst.

 The hotel provided accommodation and the base for Gandhi’s South African delegation campaigning for Indian rights in the Transvaal in 1906.

-During World War I the first of the Sportsmen's Battalions, the 23rd Bn.
-Royal Fusiliers was formed in the India Room of the Hotel Cecil in one month, through the efforts of Mrs E. Cunliffe-Owen, daughter of Sir Philip Cunliffe-Owen.
+During World War I, the first of the Sportsmen's Battalions, the 23rd Bn.
+Royal Fusiliers, was formed in the India Room of the Hotel Cecil in one month, through the efforts of Mrs E. Cunliffe-Owen, daughter of Sir Philip Cunliffe-Owen.
 A second battalion (the 24th) was formed soon after.

-The hotel was later requisitioned for the war effort in 1917 by the Air Board, and the very first headquarters of the fledgling RAF took up part of the hotel from 1918 to 1919.
+In 1917, the hotel was requisitioned for the war effort by the Air Board, and the first headquarters of the fledgling RAF took up part of the hotel from 1918 to 1919.